 |Gaiters||Abseiling device||Down Jackets||Cooking gear|

-And as for backpacking we recommend you to include trekking items listed below.
+And as for backpacking we recommend you include the trekking items listed below.

 |Cap or Hat||Quick-dry T-shirts / 2 pairs||Insulated Jacket or Down Jacket / 1 pair (Can be rented)||Insulated trekking pants / 2 pairs|